13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 3: Financing an RV

 An RV is a luxury item.
 It’s not something you need, but you want.
-So, if you can’t finance your used RV, you need to look at another alternative other than an RV.
+So, if you can’t finance your used RV, you need to look at other alternatives.

 Similarly, if your credit isn’t the best, I’d suggest you pass on the used RV purchase until you’re in better financial shape.
 In my opinion, taking an extra $50k in debt will only make things worse.

-My rule of thumb is you should never spend more on your RV than you can afford to wave goodbye to.
+I rule that you should never spend more on your RV than you can afford to wave goodbye to.
 So, if any part of your purchase plan is to “save money” on an asset, you must stop now because you’ll be disappointed.

 Mistake 4: Financing from RV Dealerships

-Assuming your credit is good and you must finance your RV, I suggest you stay away from RV dealership finance programs.
+If your credit is good and you must finance your RV, I suggest you avoid RV dealership finance programs.

-Instead, I suggest you get prequalified by your bank or credit unit before you head out to the RV parking lot.
+Instead, I suggest you get prequalified by your bank or credit unit before heading to the RV parking lot.
 If they can’t approve you, consider the reasons you’re purchasing the RV in the first place.

-Credit Unions, however, are great at financing RVers, and better than banks or dealerships.
-Check out Lightstream if you’ve good credit.
-They’ve an easy application process, better rates, longer terms and might even offer no money down!
+Credit Unions, however, are great at financing RVers, better than banks or dealerships.
+Check out Lightstream if you have good credit.
+They have an easy application process, better rates, longer terms, and might even offer no money down!

 Mistake 4: Financing an RV as the Primary Residence

-Banks or most credit institutions don’t like dishing out loans to RVs they believe will not be in the same place most of the year.
+Banks or most credit institutions don’t like dishing out loans to RVs, which they believe will not be in the same place most of the year.
 They don’t want to get in a situation where they can’t repossess an RV they can’t find.

 Rather, if you get your RV, transition into a PMB (private mailbox address) address.